 - Possibly committed a criminal offence against or related to a child; or

-- Otherwise behaved towards a child or children in a way that indicates s/he is unsuitable to work with children*.
+- Behaved towards a child or children in a way which indicates they may pose a risk of harm to children.

 And whether the concern is current or historical.
 Where relevant the procedures must be applied in conjunction with those about organised and complex abuse, see Organised and Complex Abuse Procedure.